docker/docs/single-sign-on/faqs.md

 ### Q: Is it possible to connect Docker Hub directly with a Microsoft Azure Active Directory Group?

-Yes, Azure AD is supported with SSO for Docker Business, both via a direct integration and via SAML.
+Yes, Azure AD is supported with SSO for Docker Business, both through a direct integration and through SAML.

 ## Adding domain and domain verification